cardano-foundation/developer-portal/docs/get-started/air-gap.md

 image: /img/og/og-security-air-gap-environment.png
 ---

 "Air gap" originally meant a computer or subnetwork was surrounded by "air" — as defined by no data cable connections in or out — so it would be isolated from other computers & networks.
-These days it also means there are no radio-based network connection either (WiFi, Bluetooth, etc.).
+These days it also means there are no radio-based network connections either (WiFi, Bluetooth, etc.).

 Developers & Cardano stake pool operators generally need an air gap environment in which to work with payment keys, stake pool keys and other cryptocurrency resources that offer high-value targets for hackers.